hmanmode321/NEXTHIKES-IT-SOLUTIONS-PROJECT3/README.md

 # NEXTHIKES-IT-SOLUTIONS-PROJECT3
-EXPLORATORY DATA ANALYSIS IN REAL ESTATE PROJECT
+EXPLORATORY DATA ANALYSIS IN REAL ESTATE PROJECT ,
-EDA Of The real estate dataset has been Done
+EDA Of The real estate dataset has been Done,
 Feature Engineering along with Geospatical Analysis done